|This article is incomplete.

 As elsewhere in the Pyrenees raptors are one of the greatest attractions for visiting birders and Lammergeier, Griffon Vulture and Golden Eagle are all seen fairly easily.
 In addition Northern Goshawk and Eurasian Sparrowhawk, Short-toed Eagle and Peregrine Falcon may be seen.
 Other mountain species present include Rock Ptarmigan and a few Eurasian Dotterel, Northern Raven and both choughs, Alpine Accentor, Water Pipit, Rock Bunting and Snow Finch.

-The birdlife of the forests is rich with Western Capercaillie, Eurasian Eagle-Owl and Tengmalm's Owl, Green Woodpecker and Black Woodpecker and passerines such as Crested Tit and Coal Tit, both treecreepers, Western Bonelli's Warbler and Citril Finch.
-More open areas and woodlands edges have breeding Eurasian Scops Owl and European Nightjar in small numbers as well as Dartford Warbler and Subalpine Warbler, Red-backed Shrike and Ortolan Bunting.
+The birdlife of the forests is rich with Western Capercaillie, Eurasian Eagle-Owl and Tengmalm's Owl, Iberian Green Woodpecker and Black Woodpecker and passerines such as Crested Tit and Coal Tit, both treecreepers, Western Bonelli's Warbler and Citril Finch.
+More open areas and woodlands edges have breeding Eurasian Scops Owl and European Nightjar in small numbers as well as Dartford Warbler and Western Subalpine Warbler, Red-backed Shrike and Ortolan Bunting.

 The Incles Valley is a good area for a range of birds from Whinchat and Yellowhammer in the lower level farmland and Crested Tit, Common Crossbill and Citril Finch in pinewoods to Golden Eagle, Alpine Accentor and Wallcreeper at higher altitudes and even Rock Ptarmigan at the topmost levels.